smaranjitghose/streamlit_course/Module 7/Module 7.md

 ----
 #### **Step-by-Step Walkthrough**

--   **Numpy (Numerical Python):** is a library for the Python programming language, adding support for large, multi-dimensional arrays and matrices, along with a large collection of high-level mathematical functions to operate on these arrays.
+-   **Numpy:** is a library for the Python programming language, adding support for large, multi-dimensional arrays and matrices, along with a large collection of high-level mathematical functions to operate on these arrays.

 -   Generating random numbers to simulate daily investment value changes `np.random.randn()`